greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-partition.html.md

 ALTER TABLE msales ATTACH PARTITION msales_other DEFAULT;
 ```

-XXX If your partition design is multi-level, each level in the hierarchy must have a default partition.

 ### <a id="droppart"></a>Dropping a Partition

 The simplest option for removing old data is to drop the partition that is no longer necessary: